Salah856/System-Design/Design key value store.md

 ## System components

-In this section, we will discuss the following core components and techniques used to build a key-value store:
+We will discuss the following core components and techniques used to build a key-value store:

 - Data partition
 - Data replication